 What is the difference between business liquidation and voluntary administration?

 There are large differences between voluntary administration and liquidation.
 Voluntary administration is often instigated by the company’s directors when they see insolvency looming and hope that by appointing an administrator they may be able to overcome the company’s financial problems and return to normal trading.

 Voluntary administration normally leads to the company either being liquidated, returned to the control of the directors, or entered into a Deed of Company Arrangement (DOCA), and this is decided at a creditors’ meeting about a month after the administrator has been appointed.

 The DOCA is a formal agreement between the creditors and the company to administer the company in a certain way, and this may include continuing to trade, selling assets, or refinancing debts.
 The aim is always to create a better return for creditors than what would result from liquidation.

 Liquidation is quite the opposite to voluntary administration.
 Whether called for by creditors, shareholders, or the courts, liquidation means the writing is on the wall and the company will soon cease to exist.
-All that’s involved in the process is winding up the company’s affairs, selling the assets to pay the creditors in order of priority, and closing the doors forever.
+The liquidation process involves winding up the company’s affairs, selling assets to pay the creditors in order of priority, and closing the doors forever.